rapidsai/rmm/README.md

 A coalescing, best-fit pool sub-allocator.

+### `fixed_size_memory_resource`

+A memory resource that can only allocate a single fixed size.
+Average allocation and deallocation cost is constant.

+#### `binning_memory_resource`

+Configurable to use multiple upstream memory resources for allocations that fall within different bin sizes.
+Often configured with multiple bins backed by `fixed_size_memory_resource`s and a single `pool_memory_resource` for allocations larger than the largest bin size.

 ### Default Resource

-Frequently, users want to configure a `device_memory_resource` object once and use it for all allocations where another resource has not explicitly been provided.
-For example, one may want to construct a `pool_memory_resource` and use it for all allocations to get fast dynamic allocation.
+RMM users commonly need to configure a `device_memory_resource` object to use for all allocations where another resource has not explicitly been provided.
+A common example is configuring a `pool_memory_resource` to use for all allocations to get fast dynamic allocation.

 To enable this use case, RMM provides the concept of a "default" `device_memory_resource`.
-This is the resource that will be used when another is not explicitly provided.
+This resource is used when another is not explicitly provided.

 Accessing and modifying the default resource is done through two functions:
 - `device_memory_resource* get_default_resource()`